eshtek/hexos-docs/docs/features/folders/how-to-access-folder-contents.md

 Open Finder, click "Go" in the menu bar, select "Connect to Server".
 Paste the SMB link into the "Server Address" field and click "Connect".

 ### On Windows
 Open File Explorer.
-In the hand side there is a list of folders and drives: click on **This PC**
+In the hand side there is a list of  and drives: click on **This PC**

 <img width="1070" height="664" alt="this-pc" src="https://github.com/user-attachments/assets/2674928c-adac-4972-ab11-e831c6df0ac9" />